indigotech/taq-github-bot/src/data/local/github/tracks/track-6/steps/step-1.md

 https://tq-template-server-sample.herokuapp.com/users?pagination={"page": 0 , "window": 10}
 ```

 Notice that you probably **won't need to construct the endpoint with query params manually**.
-Generally, you use a **library or native resource** that abstracts these manipulations for you.
+Generally, you use a **library or native resource** that abstracts those things for you.